-https://www.gardeningknowhow.com/edible/fruits/guava/growing-guava-fruit-trees.htm

-- The guava plants thrive in any soil with good drainage and full sun for best flowering and fruit production. - Growing guava from seed may not produce a fruiting tree for up to eight years and the plants are not true to the parent. - You need to harvest seed from a fresh guava and soak off the flesh. - The seeds can remain usable for months, but germination can take up to eight weeks. - Boil the seeds for five minutes prior to planting to soften the tough outside and encourage germination. - The tree should be planted in well-drained soil where its roots have room to spread. - Fertilize growing guavas every one to two months while young and then three to four times per year as the tree matures. - Guava trees need a high amount of nitrogen, phosphoric acid and potash, along with some magnesium for maximum fruit production. - Water frequently after planting and then keep mature trees moderately moist during the blooming and fruiting seasons.
+www.gardeningknowhow.com/edible/fruits/guava/growing-guava-fruit-trees.htm

+The guava plants thrive in any soil with good drainage and full sun for best flowering and fruit production.

+The seeds can remain usable for months, but germination can take up to eight weeks.

+Boil the seeds for five minutes prior to planting to soften the tough outside and encourage germination.

+The tree should be planted in well-drained soil where its roots have room to spread.

+Fertilize growing guavas every one to two months while young and then three to four times per year as the tree matures.

+Water frequently after planting and then keep mature trees moderately moist during the blooming and fruiting seasons.

-- Guava is one of the richest sources of dietary fiber. - Guava also helps in regulating metabolism which leads to weight loss. - Due to the rich fibre content and low glycaemic index, guavas prevent the development of diabetes. - Guavas improve the sodium and potassium balance of the body, thereby regulating blood pressure in patients with hypertension. - Guavas are rich in vitamin A, vitamin C and antioxidants like carotene and lycopene which help protect the skin from wrinkles. - Guava has one of the highest quantities of vitamin-C and iron among fruits, and both are proven to be preventive against cold and viral infections.
+- Guava is one of the richest sources of dietary fibre. - Guava also helps in regulating metabolism which leads to weight loss. - Due to the rich fibre content and low glycaemic index, guavas prevent the development of diabetes. - Guavas improve the sodium and potassium balance of the body, thereby regulating blood pressure in patients with hypertension. - Guavas are rich in vitamin A, vitamin C and antioxidants like carotene and lycopene which help protect the skin from wrinkles.